I was Injured in a Florida Car Accident – What Should I Do if There Are Errors on a Car Accident Police Report?

 How much time do I have to make a correction to the Crash Report?

-There's no specific deadline to correct a police report, but you should request changes as soon as possible after discovering errors.
+There's no specific deadline to correct a car accident police report, but you should request changes as soon as possible after discovering errors.
 Act quickly to provide documentation and evidence to the police department to support factual mistakes.
 Delays increase the likelihood of rejection and complicate insurance claims and legal cases.

 Why You Should Act Quickly